-At the planning appointment you would have been given instructions and a fridge magnet on how to prepare for your treatment.
+At the planning appointment you would have been given instructions and a magnet on how to prepare your bowels and bladder for your treatment.

 It is very important that you follow these instructions every day of your treatment.

 If you are unsure about what to do, arrive 1 hour before your appointment and staff can assist you with these instructions.